Cornwall: Piracy and smuggling

-Toponymy

-In later times, Cornwall was known to the Anglo-Saxons as "West Wales" to distinguish it from "North Wales" (the modern nation of Wales).
-The name appears in the Anglo-Saxon Chronicle in 891 as On Corn walum.
-In the Domesday Book it was referred to as Cornualia and in c.
-1198 as Cornwal.
-(Note: "Wales" is derived from the Proto-Germanic word Walhaz, meaning "Romanised foreigner"; through Old English welisċ, wælisċ, wilisċ, meaning "Romano-British"; to Modern English Welsh.
-The same etymology applies to Cornwall and to Wallonia in Belgium.)
-Other names for the county include a latinisation of the name as Cornubia (first appears in a mid-9th-century deed purporting to be a copy of one dating from c.
-705), and as Cornugallia in 1086.

 Christianity in Cornwall

-Many place names in Cornwall are associated with Christian missionaries described as coming from Ireland and Wales in the 5th century AD and usually called saints (See List of Cornish saints).
+Many place names in Cornwall are associated with Christian missionaries described as coming from Ireland and Wales in the 5th century AD, and usually called saints (See List of Cornish saints).
 The historicity of some of these missionaries is problematic.
-The patron saint of Wendron Parish Church, "Saint Wendrona" is an example. and it has been pointed out by Canon Doble that it was customary in the Middle Ages to ascribe such geographical origins to saints.
+The patron saint of Wendron Parish Church, "Saint Wendrona," is an example.
+It has been pointed out by Canon Doble that it was customary in the Middle Ages to ascribe such geographical origins to saints.
 Some of these saints are not included in the early lists of saints.

 In modern times, Saint Piran, after whom Perranzabuloe and Perranuthnoe are named, is regarded as the patron saint of Cornwall.
-However, in early Norman times it is likely that Saint Michael the Archangel was recognised as the patron saint and is still recognised by the Anglican Church as the Protector of Cornwall.
+However, it is likely that in early Norman times, Saint Michael the Archangel was recognised as its patron saint; he is still recognised by the Anglican Church as the Protector of Cornwall.
 The title has also been claimed for Saint Petroc who was patron of the Cornish diocese prior to the Normans.
 (Note: The cult of St Petroc was the most important in the Diocese of Cornwall since he was the founder of the monastery of Bodmin the most important in the diocese and, with St Germans, the seat of the bishops.
 He was the patron of the diocese and of Bodmin.)